 - If you have a mortgage, look to refinance it.

-- If you rent, can you take on a roommate to split the rent and utilities?
+- Can you take on a roommate to split some expenses?

 - If your family has two cars, consider whether you need both; if not, sell one